Guinea police clash with youths as strike begins

 The strike began a day after street protests by opposition groups who say preparations have been flawed for the May 12 parliamentary vote, the first in a decade and a test of Conde's democratic credentials after the West African state emerged from two years of violent military rule.

-The election will also be watched by major donors such as the European Union, which warned in November that it needed a credible and detailed timeline for the vote to unblock about 174 million euros (150.4 million pounds) for the impoverished country.
+The election will also be watched by major donors such as the European Union, which warned in November that it needed a credible and detailed timeline for the vote to unblock about 174 million euros ($232 million) for the impoverished country.

 Much of the capital Conakry appeared unaffected by the strike on Tuesday, but in neighbourhoods seen as be opposition strongholds, shops closed and there was little road traffic.